The-Misfits-ExperimentK9/Experiment_K9/README.md

 <ul>
 <li>Cube will now shrink when picking it up and expand back to original size upon drop</li>
 <li>New tutorial messages</li>
+<li>Item spawner that can spawn 1 of any object type at time - activatable puzzle piece</li>
+<li>Pressable Button that can activate puzzle pieces</li>
+<li>Support for playing sound on puzzle piece activation</li>
 </ul>

 <h3>Changes</h3>